59de44955ebd/WinSetupShell/README.md

 # WinSetupShell (Win11PE)

-WinSetupShell is a simple desktop shell (start menu, quick launch toolbar, taskbar, system tray) for Windows PE x64 written in Python that can be used to enhance a regular Windows 11 (and possibly also Windows 10, not tested) setup USB stick/flash drive with a desktop live system that can optionally be used for system repair tasks etc., with a comfortable GUI instead of only hacking commands into a CMD prompt.
-It provides network support (via [PENetwork](https://www.penetworkmanager.de/)) and a web browser (Firefox), so you can search for documentation etc. right from the live system, no other PC needed.
+WinSetupShell is a simple desktop shell (start menu, quick launch toolbar, taskbar, system tray) for [Windows PE](https://en.wikipedia.org/wiki/Windows_Preinstallation_Environment) x64 written in Python that can be used to enhance a regular Windows 11 (and possibly also Windows 10, not tested) setup USB flash drive with a [live USB system](https://en.wikipedia.org/wiki/Live_USB) that can optionally be used for system repair tasks etc., using a comfortable desktop GUI instead of only hacking commands into a CMD prompt.
+It provides network support (via [PENetwork](https://www.penetworkmanager.de/)) and a web browser ([Firefox](https://www.firefox.com/)), so you can search for documentation or download stuff right from the live USB system, no other PC needed.

-Windows PE/RE is a reduced Windows OS that provides the basic WinAPI, but no Explorer file manager, and no Explorer-based desktop, therefor such a custom shell/desktop is needed.
-WinSetupShell uses [Explorer++](https://github.com/derceg/explorerplusplus) as alternative filemanager.
+Windows PE is a reduced Windows OS that provides the basic WinAPI, but no Explorer file manager, and no Explorer-based desktop, therefor such a custom shell/desktop is needed.
+WinSetupShell uses [Explorer++](https://github.com/derceg/explorerplusplus) as file manager.

-The original Windows setup stuff isn't altered in any way, so the USB stick remains a perfectly valid Windows setup media.
+The original Windows setup stuff isn't altered in any way, so the USB flash drive remains a perfectly valid Windows setup media.

 WinSetupShell is a simple and easily installed alternative for applications like [WinBuilder](https://en.wikipedia.org/wiki/WinBuilder), [Win10XPE](https://theoven.org/), [PEBakery](https://github.com/pebakery/pebakery) etc., which are way too complicate for me ;-)